jundalisay/spblist/content/en/research/sarkar/microvita/chapter-01c.md

 weight: 5
 ---

-> Superphysics Note: This is from the Bengali version of Shabda Cayaniká which really is just a collection of words and their explanations.
+{{< n n="This is from the Bengali version of Shabda Cayaniká which really is just a collection of words and their explanations.
 This chapter shows how microvita are similar to unicellular creatures (krimi) but are not actually germs.
-We have totally overhauled this chapter to emphasize microvita instead of confusing them with germs.
+We have totally overhauled this chapter to emphasize microvita instead of confusing them with germs." >}}

 <!-- ## Krimi